waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **New Rule:** If `pathfinder` reports 'No path found', my first action MUST be to run `landmass_analyzer` to verify connectivity before attempting any debugging.
 This is to combat confirmation bias.

 # VI.
 Tool Development Status
-- **`pathfinder`:** **CRITICALLY FAILED & ABANDONED.** Multiple complete overhauls of the neighbor-finding logic have failed to produce a working tool.
-It is fundamentally broken and MUST NOT be used for navigation.
-All future pathing will be done manually until a full, systematic debugging effort can be undertaken.
-Relying on this tool is a waste of turns.
-- **`battle_strategist_agent`:** **UNRELIABLE.** Incorrectly predicted a one-hit KO against a Lv48 Hitmonchan with a Lv63 Jolteon using a neutral STAB move.
-The agent needs to be more conservative in its damage calculations and avoid guaranteeing one-hit KOs unless the type advantage is overwhelming (e.g., 4x).
-It must account for a wider range of defensive stats. **MUST BE REFINED.**
+- **`pathfinder`:** **REPAIRED.** After numerous failures, the neighbor-finding logic has been completely overhauled based on the working `landmass_analyzer` tool.
+It should now correctly handle multi-level maps with steps and ledges.
+Awaiting successful field test.
+- **`battle_strategist_agent`:** **REFINED.** The system prompt has been updated to be more conservative in its damage calculations and to more strictly avoid risky switch-ins to low-HP Pokémon.
+Awaiting successful field test.

 # VII.
+Tool Development Plan
+- **Boulder Puzzle Solver:** Plan to create a new agent/tool combo to solve boulder puzzles.
+  - **`puzzle_input_generator` (Tool):** A tool that parses the `map_xml_string` to extract player position, boulder locations, switch locations, and the grid layout, formatting it into a JSON object.
+  - **`puzzle_strategist_agent` (Agent):** An agent that takes the formatted JSON from the generator and returns a sequence of moves to solve the puzzle.

+# VIII.
 Victory Road 1F - Puzzle Analysis
 - **Hypothesis 1 (Failed):** The boulder at (3, 10) can be pushed UP to clear a path.
   - **Conclusion:** The tile at (3, 9) is impassable, blocking the push.
 - **Hypothesis 2 (Plan V2 - Failed):** The elevated platforms can be used to cross from the western side of the map to the eastern side.
   - **Conclusion:** The path across the western platform is blocked by impassable tiles and a boulder barrier at (10, 13).
 The steps at (8, 8) are inaccessible from the platform.
 The western platform is a dead end for east-west traversal.

-## Victory Road 1F - Plan V4
-- **Hypothesis:** The boulder at (10, 17) connects the southern and western ground areas.
+- **Hypothesis 3 (Plan V4 - Complete):** The boulder at (10, 17) connects the southern and western ground areas.
 Pushing it away will allow access to the western boulder puzzle.
-- **Step 1:** Navigate from (17, 15) to (10, 16).
-- **Step 2:** Push the boulder at (10, 17) down onto the warp tile at (10, 18).
-- **Step 3:** This should clear the path, allowing access to the western part of the ground floor.
-- **Step 4:** Proceed to solve the western boulder puzzle.
+  - **Conclusion:** Pushing the boulder to (10, 18) successfully connected the areas, but the western ground area was determined to be a dead end for progression.
+- **Hypothesis 4 (Current):** The eastern puzzle must be solved first.
+This will likely clear the boulder barrier at (10, 13), opening the path on the western elevated platform to the ladder at (2, 2).